microsoft/Qcodes/CONTRIBUTING.md

 - Write your new feature or fix.
 Be sure it doesn't break any existing tests, and please write tests that cover your feature as well, or if you are fixing a bug, write a test that would have failed before your fix.
 Our goal is 100% test coverage, and although we are not there, we should always strive to increase our coverage with each new feature.
 Please be aware also that 100% test coverage does NOT necessarily mean 100% logic coverage.
 If (as is often the case in Python) a single line of code can behave differently for different inputs, coverage in itself will not ensure that this is tested.

+- The test command is listed above under [setup](#setup).
+Note: nose has a [note on its homepage](https://nose.readthedocs.org/en/latest/) that it is no longer being actively maintained, so we may want to change this in the near future.

+- Tests live in [qcodes/tests](https://github.com/qdev-dk/Qcodes/tree/master/qcodes/tests) for now.

+- We should have a *few* high-level "integration" tests, but simple unit tests (that just depend on code in one module) are more valuable for several reasons:
-- Simple unit tests at a low level are more valuable than complex high-level tests, mainly because if complex tests fail it's difficult to tell why, but also when features change it is likely that more tests will need to change.
+  - If complex tests fail it's more difficult to tell why
+  - When features change it is likely that more tests will need to change
+  - Unit tests can cover many scenarios much faster than integration tests.

+- If you're having difficulty making unit tests, first consider whether your code could be restructured to make it less dependent on other modules.
+Often, however, extra techniques are needed to break down a complex test into simpler ones. @alexcjohnson is happy to help with this.
+Two ideas that are useful here:
+  - Patching, one of the most useful parts of the [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) library.
+This lets you specify exactly how other functions/objects should behave when they're called by the code you are testing.
+For a simple example, see [test_multiprocessing.py](https://github.com/qdev-dk/Qcodes/blob/58a8692bed55272f4c5865d6ec37f846154ead16/qcodes/tests/test_multiprocessing.py#L63-L65)
+  - Supporting files / data: Lets say you have a test of data acquisition and analysis.
+You can break that up into an acquisition test and an analysis by saving the intermediate state, namely the data file, in the test directory.
+Use it to compare to the output of the acquisition test, and as the input for the analysis test.

 - We have not yet settled on a framework for testing real hardware.
 Stay tuned, or post any ideas you have as issues!